shilpashukla01/recipies-i-love/README.md

 # recipies-i-love
-This is a collection of recipes I love
+This is a collection of recipes I love.